Anatomy of a Tent Topped Camping Trailer

 When discussing trailer boxes I like to start with, how will they be used and what do you plan on taking?
 What is your camping trailer style?
 Are you off the beaten path, in designated campgrounds, road-tripping / doing rallies, in a different site every night or going somewhere and setting up for a while?

-The focus is more on providing the extra space necessary for hauling everything.
+The focus is more on providing the extra space necessary for hauling everything in the DIY Trailer Box.

 For skilled woodworkers, wood strips and veneer open the door to creating functional works of Art.
 I use marine grade BS-1088 Okoume plywood when building boxes and Titebond III or epoxy based adhesives.